 Setting up the integration of your project with GitHub

 Once your GitHub organization has been imported to SonarQube Cloud, you can create your SonarQube Cloud project by importing your GitHub repository.
 The so-created SonarQube Cloud project is bound to its GitHub repository.
+To bind an unbound project, see Changing the project binding.

 For a bound project, the quality gate status and analysis metrics are reported to your pull requests in GitHub.
-No additional setup is necessary.

 Preventing the pull request merge if the quality gate fails